juliajuju93/Self-Service-Facility-Ticket-System/README.md

 * Microsoft.EntityFrameworkCore.SqlServer
 * Swashbuckle.AspNetCore

-Also make sure you have your ConnectionString configured with your
+> Also make sure you have your ConnectionString configured with your credentials from [Create an Azure SQL database](https://docs.microsoft.com/en-us/learn/modules/get-started-with-powerapps/)